-If you have would like to see the Parent Involvement Plan in its entirety, a copy can be obtained in the front office of your child's school, on the Nassau County District website, or at The Title I Office in the Nassau County School Board building at 1201 Atlantic Ave.
+If you have would like to see your school's Parent and Family Engagement Plan (PFEP), a copy can be obtained in the front office of your child's school.
+A digital copy of the district's PFEP in its entirety can be obtained on the Nassau County District website or at The Title I Office in the Nassau County School Board building at 1201 Atlantic Ave.
 Fernandina Beach, FL 32034.
 For further information, please contact Katie Cubbal: 904-277-9027 or Katie.Cubbal@nassau.k12.fl.us.